DataDog/datadogpy/doc/dev/testing.md

 }
 ```

-You should now be able to run the unit tests locally
+You should now be able to run the unit tests locally:
 <img width="604" alt="image" src="https://github.com/user-attachments/assets/ea5c74c5-ee56-4fc3-83c8-73a00c9cab1e">

-Create a folder and a file inside the folder for testing with the following code
+Create a folder for testing, such as `testapp/main.py`.
+Create a file inside the folder with the following code:

-e.g testapp/main.py
 ```
 from datadog import initialize, statsd import time